CatChenal/CatChenal.github.io/_posts/2018-11-28-From_API_design_to_Richard_Hamming.md

 *  [Understanding versioning](https://cloud.google.com/blog/products/gcp/api-design-which-version-of-versioning-is-right-for-you)

-I am sure I'll have to revisit these resources when I'm ready to implement an API, along with [this excellent other one](https://blog.philipphauer.de/restful-api-design-best-practices/), but the point of this posts is that sometimes,  one's curiosity can be rewarded beyond one's expectations.
+I am sure I'll have to revisit these resources when I'm ready to implement an API, along with [this excellent other one](https://blog.philipphauer.de/restful-api-design-best-practices/), but the point of this post is that sometimes,  one's curiosity can be rewarded beyond one's expectations.

 Here is what I mean:

-It took Nally only 3 minutes (at slide 6, 3.06 m in) to reach the topic of "Important Problems" and to quote Richard Hamming from a transcript of a lecture Hamming gave long ago titled "You and Your Research":
+It took Nally only 3 minutes (at slide 6, 3.06 m in) to reach the topic of "Important Problems" and to quote from a Richard Hamming's lecture entitled "You and Your Research":
 >"Great scientists have thought through a number of important
 >problems in their fields, and they keep an eye on how to attack them."

 Also at the end, again referencing Hamming's lecture, Nally signs off with this humble quip:
-"If you got nothing else out of this talk maybe you got a reference to a better talk[!]"
+>"If you got nothing else out of this talk maybe you got a reference to a better talk[!]"

 Now, that really picked my curiosity and I went ahead and watched the Hamming lecture.
-The advises that Hamming gives about how to keep your professional life meaningful, in addition to his telling of colorful anecdotes, make this lecture a must see/read.
+The advices that Hamming gives about how to keep your professional life meaningful, in addition to his telling of colorful anecdotes, make this lecture a must see/read.

 **I wish I had known about it when I first entered college!**